 Voice search is the future!
 At least, that seems to be what Google and other research specialists believe.
-With 40% of Americans using voice-generated search on a daily basis, the technology only continues to build momentum as we progress towards 2020.
+With 40% of Americans using voice-generated search on a daily basis, the technology only continues to build momentum as we progress into 2020.
 This leaves plumbing contractors with exciting opportunities, intimidating challenges, and many puzzled expressions.

 - How does voice search change plumbing SEO?